Madison U. Sowell: Administrative and scholarly career

 Sowell served as a trustee, interim provost, and provost at Southern Virginia University, a liberal arts college located in southwestern Virginia.
 He was awarded the 2018-2019 Howard D. Rothschild Fellowship for research at Harvard University's Houghton Library.
 He is a former trustee of the First Freedom Center, whose mission is to advance the human rights of freedom of religion and freedom of conscience.

 A professor emeritus of Italian and comparative literature at Brigham Young University (BYU), he taught and served as the chair of BYU's department of French and Italian for three terms (1989-1998), an Alcuin Fellow, a Karl G. Maeser General Education Professor, the Scheuber and Veinz Professor of Humanities and Languages, and the director of the BYU Honors Program and an associate dean of undergraduate education (2006-2009).
 He is a specialist in the epic tradition of Italian literature from Dante to Tasso and the author and editor of several books, including Dante and Ovid: Essays in Intertextuality and a translation of The Cabala of Pegasus by Giordano Bruno (Yale University Press).
 He has also served as the organizer of various library and museum exhibits of rare dance books and prints.
-His most recent book, co-authored with Debra H. Sowell, Francesca Falcone, and Patrizia Veroli, is Icônes du Ballet Romantique: Marie Taglioni et sa famille (Gremese, 2016).
+He and his wife are among the foremost collectors of pre-1870 dance prints in the world.